-On a Wednesday, it's MORNING EDITION from NPR News.
+It's MORNING EDITION, from NPR News.
 I'm Steve Inskeep.

 RENEE MONTAGNE, HOST: